alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I kept studying Java, I think I'm ready for tomorrow.

 **Thoughts**: There's a lot to learn in Java, but I think I managed my time well.

+### Day 56: August 15, Friday

+**Today's Progress**: Today was the exam - everything went perfect.
+I also received some of my final grades, everything is good.

+**Thoughts**: Today's exam feelt super good, and now I have a two week break.
+Time to look for a job.